DNA Fingerprinting Definition

 A DNA fingerprint looks something like the columns on the paper below.
 On this paper, each dark band represents a fragment of VNTRs – and each column is a different tissue sample.
 A match would be indicated by two columns whose VNTRs patterns matched precisely.

-DNA fingerprinting is different from genetic testing, in which a DNA sample is tested to see if it contains genes for inherited diseases or other traits.
+DNA profiling is different from genetic testing, in which a DNA sample is tested to see if it contains genes for inherited diseases or other traits.